 Why Is My AC Leaking Water?

 If you notice water puddling under your outdoor air conditioning unit, your first instinct might be to pick up the phone and call a contractor for service.
 Luckily, water leakage from your AC unit can be perfectly normal.
 However, there are certain circumstances when a leaking AC could be cause for concern and warrant a service call.
+We’ll help you find out what’s normal and what isn’t for water leaking from your unit.

 What’s a Normal Amount of Water to Leak from My Air Conditioner?